jvont/scheme-y/README.md

 `runtime` - Memory management.

 Installation requires `gcc`, `make`.
-Optionally, `libreadline` for Linux may be used to make the REPL easier to use.
+Optionally, `libreadline` for Linux is handy for repl command history, but not required.
 You can build and run tests using `make tests`.
 Otherwise, you can just build using `make`.